MetaclassMethod/PluralCord/README.md

 ![Demo raccoon](demo/raccoon.jpg)

 > [!NOTE]
 > I care about your privacy.
-That's why, the NSA and Department of Defense oversees the data I use from you.
+That's why, the NSA and Department of Defense oversee ALL the data I use from you.
 > Jokes aside...
 > PluralCord only reads PluralKit data - it never changes your system, members, or proxy
 > settings.
 The *only* thing it writes is an edit, and that goes through PluralKit's own